ballerine-io/ballerine/README.md

 With Ballerine's workflow engine you can create the decisioning processes right for you.

 *  **Flexible** - limitless building capabilities using code to address any use case.
-*  **Future proof** - Adaptable to future needs using custom code, creating new features, and integrating external systems.
+*  **Future proof** - adaptable to future needs using custom code, creating new features, and integrating external systems.
-*  **Short to Implement** - Enables developers to easily integrate it into their existing tech stack independently.
+*  **Short to Implement** - enables developers to easily integrate it into their existing tech stack independently.
-*  **Secure** - Adhere to your security & privacy protocols through on-prem deployment, self-hosting, and data ownership.
+*  **Secure** - adhere to your security & privacy protocols through on-prem deployment, self-hosting, and data ownership.
-*  **Community** - Use what others have built, contribute yourself, and leverage community maintenance.
+*  **Community** - use what others have built, contribute yourself, and leverage community maintenance.

 <details>